 Education Studies (Secondary)

-History Major
+History Major (N. B. A full proposal covering this major will be on the may agenda, with further updates on this catalog copy)

 Students electing a major in History apply to the Feinstein School of Education and Human Development and meet admission requirements that include a 3.00 in their content grade point average (GPA).
 Students must maintain the content GPA of 3.00 for retention and, along with satisfactorily completing required courses in secondary education (minimum grade B-), complete the following courses to obtain History certification:

 Requirements

-History